Gigabit connectivity and a world class smart city programme sets Peterborough apart

 Continents where Peterborough’s smart city lessons have been shared

 Of benefits expected to be generated from Peterborough’s gigabit network

 Thanks to some of the most comprehensive gigabit connectivity in the county, Peterborough has a nationally significant cluster of over 6,000 businesses specialising in high-tech manufacturing, agri-food, and logistics and distribution.
 Many of these businesses aren’t just adopting cutting-edge technology, they’re pioneering their own solutions.

 Food manufacturers like OAL and Baker Perkins are developing world-class robotics and automation processes for food manufacturing.
-A £1.8 million 3D printing centre of excellence is being built by Photocentric and will partner with ARU Peterborough – the city’s new university set to open in 2022.
 Security is also creating opportunities and Peterborough is a base for industry leaders like DNV GL, and DSM Group.
 Collaborations like the one between Lawrence David and Amazon have resulted in the manufacture of a completely new and smart haulage system that will provide full traceability to improve sustainability, efficiency in transit and optimise routes.

 Businesses are already investing in their staff to safeguard their operations.
-A survey to determine the curriculum at the new University of Peterborough showed the largest cross-sector demand was for artificial intelligence, cybersecurity, and software development.
+A survey to determine the curriculum at the new ARU Peterborough university showed the largest cross-sector demand was for artificial intelligence, cybersecurity, and software development.

 There are big opportunities for businesses who can solve challenges of ageing population, integrated systems, and digitising processes.
 But clean growth is also critical – circular economy principles are being implemented at grass roots levels to reduce our reliance on raw materials, increase resource lifespan, save businesses money, and protect our environment.

 Grass roots growth